usaid-cs/yesterday-i-learned/random.md

 1. Nutmeg is toxic with no pleasant overdose effects.
 1. Nigeria is the world's [top exporter of yams][wikipedia 109].
 1. [Marshmallow][wikipedia 110]) is a plant.
-1. By detecting the Earth's mass, magnetic field strength, and earthquake data, scientists conclude that the center of the Earth is made of solid iron, with liquid iron surrounding it.
 1. [Law of Demeter][wikipedia 111] states that a function/method can only call a) itself: other methods in its own instance/class, b) parameters: methods of any objects passed directly into the function/method, c) methods of any objects created by the function/method, and d) scope variables.
 1. Alembic is called Alembic because it works with SQL[Alchemy][wikipedia 112].
 1. [The thing you hammer to the ground to hold something down is called a stake][google 9].
 It's probably where the other definitions of the word "stake" comes from.